Dolevs1997/BusSync-IoT/README.md

 **Blynk Integration**: Remote monitoring and control via the Blynk mobile app.
 **Multiple LCDs**: Display real-time data from sensors for easy visualization.
 **Push Button Listener**: Detects and responds to button presses for interactive control.
-**Ultrasonic Distance Measurement**: Measures distances and displays them on LCDs for monitoring passenger count and safety.
+**Ultrasonic Distance Measurement**: Measures distances and displays them on LCDs for monitoring bus incoming.
 **WiFi Connectivity**: Connects to a WiFi network for Blynk communication and real-time updates.

 ## Project Structure